Canadian heraldry: United Empire Loyalists

 Those who are descended from the citizens loyal to the British Crown who fled the United States during and shortly after the revolution are known in Canada as United Empire Loyalists, and are entitled to the use of special coronets within their arms, if arms are granted to them.
+This possibility was introduced by the Canadian Heraldic Authority in 1989.
 There are two versions of the Loyalist coronet: the civil, which is made up of alternating oak and maple leaves, and the military, made up of maple leaves alternating with crossed swords; the latter is reserved for use by the families of those who served in the British military during the revolution.
 Proof of United Empire Loyalist ancestry must be provided to the Canadian Heraldic Authority before permission is granted to use the coronet in arms.
 Unlike the common use of coronets in heraldry, the Loyalist coronet denotes no rank of nobility or royalty, but instead alludes to ancestral allegiance.

 Helmets

 In Canadian heraldry, helmets play little role and are not blazoned; as such, the armiger can display their helm in whatever style they choose.
 One notable example of a non-traditional helmet used in Canadian heraldry is the arms of Julie Payette, Governor General 2017–2021, which bears an astronaut's helmet as the helm.
 Other examples include nasal helmets, Corinthian helmets, and parka hoods.